🗣️ Why do Chihuahuas Bark so Much? (+Tips to Handle a Barking Chihuahua)

 First, you must accept that your Chihuahua will bark — usually way more than the average dog.

 Sometimes, the reason for the barking will be appropriate, like when a stranger (such as the DHL employee) walks up to your front door.
-Other times, your dog may bark for no apparent reason.
+Other times, your Chihuahua may bark for no apparent reason.
 But, remember, they can see or hear stuff you cannot.
 So, this may not be a false alarm.

 Not to worry, we’ll share some tips to help you.